azdavis/azdavis.net/posts/en/rjsonnet.md

 To make sure we analyze files in the right dependency order, we perform a topological sort of the files based on their imports, and parallelize for each the "levels" in this sort.

 For instance, consider we're analyzing a file named `A` that imports files `B` and `C`, which then import other files.
-We can visualize the graph of dependencies By laying out nested dependencies further down and the root node `A` at the top, with `|` and `\` drawing dependency edges between the files.
-The example graph looks like this, with each level number also noted:
+We can visualize the graph of dependencies by laying out nested dependencies further down and the root node `A` at the top, with `|` and `\` denoting dependency edges between the files.
+Our example graph looks like this, with each level number also noted:

 ```text
 Graph      Level